 MENTAL HEALTH ASSOCIATION OF MARYLAND

-This Web site is a resource for individuals, families and agencies concerned with behavioral health.
+The Network of Care for Behavioral Health is a resource for individuals, families and agencies concerned with behavioral health.
 It provides information about behavioral health services, laws, and related news, as well as communication tools and other features.
 Regardless of where you begin your search for assistance with behavioral health issues, the Network of Care helps you find what you need – it helps ensure that there is “No Wrong Door” for those who need services.
-This Web site can greatly assist in our efforts to protect our greatest human asset – our beautiful minds.
-For more information visit: howard.md.networkofcare.org

-Visit SAIL (Service Access and Information Link), a web-based screening and application tool that helps you to apply, renew, or learn about various social services offered by the State of Maryland such as: food stamps, temporary cash assistance, the Maryland Energy Assistance Program, medical assistance and more.
+Visit https://www.marylandhealthconnection.gov a web-based screening and application tool that helps you to apply, renew, or learn about various social services offered by the State of Maryland such as: food stamps, temporary cash assistance, the Maryland Energy Assistance Program, medical assistance and more.

 Maryland Coalition of Families for Children’s Mental Health 410 – 730 – 8267